jeog/TDAmeritradeAPI/README.md

         - ```FreeBuffer(char *buf)```
         - ```FreeBuffers(char **bufers, size_t n)```
         - ```FreeFieldsBuffer(int* fields)```
-    - All buffers are accompanied w/ a size_t* arg to be filled w/ the size of the populated buffer EXCEPT char buffers (char*) which return the size of the string + 1 for the null term
+    - All buffers are accompanied w/ a size_t* arg to be filled w/ the size of the populated buffer.
+Buffers of type char* return the size of the string + 1 for the null term.
-    - Arrays passed by caller generally have to also pass a size_t value of the number of elements
+    - Arrays passed by caller have to pass a size_t value of the number of elements

-- Only ABI functions (ending in '_ABI') are directly exported from the library.
+- Only ABI functions(those ending in '_ABI') are directly exported from the library.
 The C interface calls and C++ classes wrap these as header-defined inlines.

 ### Errors & Exceptions
 - - -